francesco-pittacolo/KathaRange/docs/5-Plans.md

 Each plan is defined under a unique name and can contain:

 * `plan_timeout` – Optional overall timeout for the plan (seconds)
-* `parameters` – Optional parameters that override inherited or default values for the called action.
 * `need` – Prerequisites to satisfy before running actions
 * `actions` – Actions to execute as part of the plan